stephensample/Intro-To-Linux/README.md

     1dcf0a9446176bee28ee29464400da86 foo.txt

 Just adding a single character to the beginning of the file causes the checksum to be drastically different, thus indicating a modification to the contents of file.

+Hashing functions are also used for storing passwords; but for a password hash, we actually want slow performance.
+This is because if someone grabs your password hash file, fast hashing means that they can brute-force your password much more quickly.

 <a name='unit6'></a>
 ## Unit 6: Advanced Process Management